hadcomfort/hadcomfort.github.io/README.md

 ## 🙏 Acknowledgements

-*   The content and logic of the Veteran's Preference Advisor are heavily based on the **U.S. Office of Personnel Management (OPM) Vet Guide for HR Professionals**.
+*   The content and logic of the Federal Veteran's Preference Advisor are heavily based on the **U.S. Office of Personnel Management (OPM) Vet Guide for HR Professionals**.
 This project aims to make that valuable public information more accessible.
-*   The Jekyll theme used is [jekyll-theme-tactile](https://github.com/pages-themes/tactile).
+*   The Jekyll theme used is **jekyll-theme-cayman**.
 *   Community contributors who help improve this resource.

 ---

-Thank you for your interest in and support of the Veteran's Preference Advisor project!
+Thank you for your interest in and support of this project!
 We hope it serves as a valuable resource.